pactus-project/pactus.org/website/_i18n/en/user-guides/run-pactus-docker/index.md

 {% endtabs %}

-This command creates and runs a Docker container named "pactus-testnet".
+This command creates and runs a Docker container named "pactus".
 Here's an explanation of the Docker flags:

 - `-p <host_port>:<container_port>`: Maps a port from your host machine to a port in the Docker container.